-- Daily worship assemblies using the calendar from London Diocese with Thursday assemblies led by Father Paul - Friday celebration worship (stars of week, presentation awards, homework hotshot awards) - School Prayer said daily, morning prayer said at assemblies, prayers are said in class before lunch - Prayer Spaces projects - Big Question times each half term - Quiet area in playground for playtimes- whole school design project to develop the quiet area and a prayer space - Harvest Festival assembly in St Cuthbert church (October), each class takes a part in a school theme - Holy Week dramas - Remembrance assemblies each year.
-Y5 and y6 visit The Royal Hospital to join CDPoS at the Remembrance service.
-Children make poppies for display in our school. - Nativity in our school and Christingle in St Cuthbert Church - Caring and Sharing time in the hall each Monday for Yr and YN - World Religion Projects handed in during autumn term - Classes visit places of worship for different faiths throughout their years in our school - Art for RE art banner reflecting biblical concepts created by each class - World faith day in St Cuthbert Church led by Y6 - Times for quiet and spiritual reflection in assemblies with Fr Paul or in Big Question time - Class assemblies are circle times reflecting on values, vision, prayers - Gardening rota sessions with our gardener each week
+- Daily worship assemblies using the calendar from London Diocese with Thursday CW led by Father Paul, Fr James and classes - Friday celebration worship (stars of week, presentation awards, homework hotshot awards) - School Prayer said daily, morning prayer said at assemblies, prayers are said in class before lunch - Prayer Spaces projects - Big Question times each half term - Quiet area in playground for playtimes- whole school design project to develop the quiet area and a prayer space - Harvest Festival assembly in St Cuthbert church (October), each class takes a part in a school theme - Holy Week dramas - Remembrance each year.
+Y5 and Y6 visit The Royal Hospital to join the Remembrance service.
+Children make poppies for display in our school. - Nativity in our school and Christingle in St Cuthbert Church - Classes visit places of worship for different faiths throughout their years in our school - Art Days linked with RE reflecting biblical concepts (Miracles of Jesus/ Bible Timeline/ For the Beauty of the Earth) created by each class - Times for quiet and spiritual reflection in CW with Fr Paul or in Big Question time - Class Worships are circle times reflecting on values, vision, prayers - Gardening rota sessions with our gardener each week - Zones of Regulation